coderedart/ckia/ckia_sys/README.md

 fast compile times is the highest priority. and we do this by:
 1. providing prebuilt static and dynamic libraries, which can be downloaded by build script for common configurations
-2. maintain manual C bindings and use pre-generated bindings, instead of generating bindings at build time. avoids bindgen dependency and 6 seconds of build time.
+2. maintain manual C bindings and use pre-generated bindings, instead of generating bindings at build time. avoids bindgen dependency and cuts atleast `6` seconds of build time.

 ### Generate Bindings
 1. install bindgen with `cargo install bindgen`